microprediction/successor/README.md

 # successor

-Predicts the next number in a sequence, or next k
+Uses pre-trained tensorflow models to predict the next number in a sequence (or the next k)